-JumpstartTU is a short-term intensive experience designed to prepare 30 new TU freshmen for the challenges and opportunities that distinguishes a TU education.
-For summer 2017, preference will be given to first generation students and the first class of the new President’s Leaders Fellowship Program.
-JumpstartTU is designed to:
+JumpstartTU Abroad is a short term intensive experience designed to prepare new TU students for the challenges and opportunities that distinguishes a TU education.
+JumpstartTU, an introduction to study abroad is designed for the incoming TU student in order to:

-- Build curiosity and excitement about university studies.
+• Build curiosity and excitement about university studies,

-Application Deadline: May 5, 2017
+Application Deadline: May 1, 2018

-Location: Panama – view itinerary here
+Location: Panama – check back for full itinerary in February

-Costs: $250.00 non-refundable deposit; $750.00 additional program fee
+Costs: $250 non-refundable deposit; $250 additional program fee

 Panama is the epicenter of the Americas serving as a connecting point between North and South America.
-The City of Knowledge Foundation is a non-profit city housing over 180 NGOs and other agencies conducting research on sustainability pertaining to the environment, economics, policy, education, and women.
-Located on the former U.S. base for the Canal, the City of Knowledge is a full-service campus designed for student groups.
-JumpstartTU will expose students to the importance of research on global issues, the unique Biodiversity characteristics of Panama, global trade and world consumption, and the culture of indigenous people and their contributions to Panama.
-Examples of experiences include a 3 day intensive field experience with NGOs, site visit to Embera Village, the Island of Guna (home to the famous Molas), the Barro Colorado—the world’s most researched rain forest operated by the Smithsonian, Casco Viejo & Historic Panama and the Panama Canal including the recent expansion.
+The City of Knowledge Foundation is a nonprofit city housing more than 180 NGOs and intergovernmental agencies conducting research on sustainability pertaining to the environment, economics, policy, education, women’s rights and social justice.
+Located on the former U.S. base for the canal, the City of Knowledge is a full-service campus designed for student groups.
+JumpstartTU will expose students to the importance of research on global issues, the unique biodiversity characteristics of Panama, global trade and world consumption, and the culture of indigenous people and their contributions to Panama.
+Examples of experiences include a three-day intensive field experience with TU’s partners, a site visit to Embera Village home to one of five indigenous people, walking tours of the world’s most researched rain forest, sightseeing of natural wildlife in Panama’s variety of national parks and experiences in Casco Viejo and the Historic Panama Canal including the recent expansion.